phuptqn/wpExtra/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.16.0 - 11 February 2020 =
+* Block Editor: Fixed widget select field width and alignment.
+* Removed unused template files.
+* Contact Form: Improved checking for SiteOrigin development email addresses.
+* Minor styling improvements to the Classic and Block Editor admin interfaces.
+* Features: Added a new setting to select the H tag to be used for the title field.
+* Hero: If a height value is assigned, added prefilling to avoid a page jump.
+* Hero: Added `font-display: swap` for Google font imports.
+* Layout Slider: If a height value is assigned, added prefilling to avoid a page jump.
+* Image Grid: Added a class of `sow-image-grid-image_html` to each image.
+Can be used to exclude images from Lazy Loading plugins.
+* Simple Masonry: Added a class of `sow-masonry-grid-image` to each image.
+Can be used to exclude images from Lazy Loading plugins.
+* Features: Added fallback support for the Icon image field.
+* Testimonials: Add fallback support for the Image field.
+* Post Carousel: Prevented looping until all posts are loaded.
+* Post Carousel: Added a new setting to disable looping.
+* Post Carousel: Prevented scrolling past loading items and loop as soon as last item is completely visible.
+* Contact Form: Added disabled cursor to submit button when disabled.
+* Block Editor: Resolved Features widget default settings.
+* Tabs and Accordion: Account for accented characters.
+* Social Media Buttons: Allowed for multiple instances of the same network without duplicating colors.
+* Social Media Buttons: Ensured all icons are correctly centered.
+* Contact Form: Added lightweight validation for phone numbers.
+* Block Editor: Display author for third party widgets.
+* Block Editor: Added processing for the more quicktag in the Editor widget.
+* Tabs and Accordion: Added icon spacing.
+* Testimonials: Improved image sizing behavior for square images.

+= 1.15.9 - 11 November 2019 =
+* Contact Form: Improved default email address handling.
+* Contact Form: Improved subject field labeling.
+* Post Carousel: Loop the carousel when reaching the end.
+* Social Media Buttons: Fixed issue with responsive breakpoint unit of measurement.
+* Google Maps: Ensured settings modal window opens when directed to insert API key.
+* Google Maps: Fixed map center field when used in the Customizer.
+* Fixed compatibility with WordPress 5.3.
+* Minor code style and widget label improvements.

+= 1.15.8 - 20 August 2019 =
+* Run FitText setup on window resize events.
+* TinyMCE field: Copy any missing content CSS urls from main editor.
+* Post Carousel: Prevent scrolling past the last item.
+* Contact Form: Prevent sending to testing/dev emails.
+* Widget block: Add `h3` wrapper for widget titles.
+* Image widget: Remove `width:inherit;` IE8 fix for bound setting which breaks in IE11.
+* Sliders: Added padding to slider navigation arrows.
+* Accordion: Check if if anchor is present in URL and scroll to Accordion item.
+* Various form description and styling fixes.

 = 1.15.7 - 22 May 2019 =
 * Widget Block: Ensure changed data is retained after previewing.